 - How do institutional structures and resources facilitate successful research training and professional development activities?

 - How can approaches be designed so that their impact continues beyond the period of NIH funding?

-The program will consist of three highly integrated initiatives, in which awardees will work together as the Diversity Program Consortium.
-Through these integrated initiatives, the program will investigate what training experiences work in various contexts.
-Awardees will collectively determine hallmarks of success, including core competencies, at each phase of the biomedical career pathway, develop approaches to enable young scientists to meet these hallmarks, test the efficacy of these approaches, and adjust approaches during the course of the program to maximize impact.
-Finally, the consortium will disseminate lessons learned to enable adoption of effective approaches by institutions nationwide.
+The program consists of three highly integrated initiatives, in which awardees are working together as the Diversity Program Consortium.
+Through these integrated initiatives, the program is investigating what training experiences work in various contexts.
+The Consortium is collectively determining hallmarks of success, including academic as well as psychosocial competencies, at each phase of the biomedical career pathway, develop approaches to enable young scientists to meet these hallmarks, test the efficacy of these approaches, and adjust approaches during the course of the program to maximize impact.
+Finally, the Consortium will disseminate lessons learned to enable adoption of effective approaches by institutions nationwide.

 - National Research Mentoring Network (NRMN)